TakeJoshyy/Murphmon-Tourney-Feb-2025-T1-/readme.md

 Seed limit: 200.
 Cumulative score will be your 3 highest scoring runs combined.

 Cost of entry: Free!
+The MurphVerse Council have funded a base $100 reward pool.

+> 100$ Worth In Twitch Bits

-The MurphVerse Council have funded a $100 (worth in Twitch Bits) reward pool. ( Please note you have to be in the discord and have stated you're in for the prize pool )
+> You have to be in the discord and have stated you're in for the prize pool

 ## Point Breakdown
 Your cumulative score is your 3 best runs combined.
 All points are worth 1 point unless denoted by ().